National Automatic Merchandising Association

-Leadership

-Carla Balakgie is president and CEO of NAMA.
-Before joining the association in 2011, Balakgie served as CEO of the Electronic Transactions Association.

-Heidi Chico, president of National Vending LLC, chairs NAMA's board of directors.
+Christine Cochran serves as the current CEO, succeeding Carla Balakgie in December 2025.

 Advocacy

+Each year, the organization hosts an annual convention, an event for the unattended convenience industry.

 In the summer, NAMA convenes an annual Fly-In, which brings more than 300 industry leaders to Washington, D.C. to discuss calorie disclosure requirements, overtime pay, and other issues affecting the convenience services industry.
-In a 2017 op-ed column published in The Hill, Balakgie claimed Fly-In attendees hold more than 200 meetings with members of Congress to "ensure that the voice of the convenience services industry is heard on Capitol Hill."